iqbal-hasan291/AdventureWork_-PowerBI-/README.md

-# Adventure Works Story in Numbers
+Adventure Works Story in Numbers
 📌 Project Overview

-This project is a comprehensive analysis of the Adventure Works dataset using Power BI.
-The goal was to transform raw transactional data into actionable insights through interactive dashboards, storytelling, and advanced customer segmentation.
+This project is built on the Adventure Works dataset and developed in Power BI.
+The goal was to transform transactional data into a business story, uncovering insights that can guide strategy and decision-making.

 The report is designed across multiple pages:

-Overview Dashboard
+Overview Dashboard → snapshot of revenue, profit, orders, and returns

-Territory Analysis
+Territory Analysis → identifying regions with the highest contribution

-Customer Analysis with RFM Segmentation
+Customer Analysis + RFM Segmentation → classifying customers into loyal, active, and at-risk groups

-Product Analysis with Price Adjustment and Target Tracking
+Product Analysis → revenue difference, price adjustment impact, and target tracking

+Tree Diagram Analysis → mapping orders by gender → product → subcategory

 🗂 Data Modeling

-Built a star schema for better relationships between fact and dimension tables
+Created a star schema connecting fact and dimension tables

-Cleaned and structured tables for customers, products, territories, and sales
+Cleaned and structured data for customers, products, territories, and sales

-Established relationships to support dynamic filtering and drill-through analysis
+Established relationships to enable dynamic filtering and drill-throughs

-Used DAX measures for KPIs such as revenue, profit, orders, returns, and customer activity
+Built DAX measures for KPIs: revenue, profit, orders, returns, and customer metrics

 ❓ Problem Statement

-How can Adventure Works improve its sales performance, customer retention, and product strategy by analyzing revenue, orders, customer behavior, and regional trends?
+How can Adventure Works enhance its sales strategy, customer retention, and product pricing through insights from sales, customer behavior, and regional performance data?

 🛠 Tools & Technology

-Power BI → Dashboard creation, visual storytelling, DAX measures
+Power BI → dashboard design, data visualization, DAX measures

-Excel → Quick validation and checks
+Excel → validation and quick checks

-GitHub → Project documentation and sharing
+GitHub → project documentation and sharing

 🔍 Method

-Data modeling and cleaning for consistency
+Data modeling and transformation

-Designing a multi-page dashboard with drill-throughs and filters
+Dashboard design with multiple report pages

-Performing RFM segmentation to categorize customers
+RFM segmentation for customer retention analysis

-Conducting territory and product performance analysis

-Implementing target tracking and price adjustment analysis

-Presenting insights through interactive visuals
+Territory performance breakdown

+Product analysis with price adjustment and revenue difference

+Tree diagram visualization for customer buying patterns

+Target tracking with line charts to monitor performance month over month

 📊 Key Insights
 KPI Summary